 This post may contain affiliate links.
-Read my disclosure.
+Please read our disclosure policy.

 While I absolutely love the warmth and sunshine of the summer, with it comes some not so pleasant things, such as sunburn, bug bites, and dry, flaky skin.
 And now with a squirmy toddler who loves to play in the dirt and pull off her hat when I’m not looking, the struggle has gotten even more real.
 Luckily, my homemade aloe vera after-sun lotion is the perfect solution for the whole family for most summer-related skin issues.